dportik/dadi_pipeline/README.md

 Perform demographic model optimizations and comparisons with this accessible and flexible  tool called *dadi_pipeline*.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
-This pipeline was designed to work with the Python2 version of dadi (< v2.0).
-It has not been tested for the updated Python3 version of dadi (> v2.0).
-I plan on updating this pipeline to be compatible with Python3, but in the meantime an older version of dadi should work.
+This pipeline was designed to work with the Python3 version of dadi (>v2).
+It has been tested with Python 3.7, and is also backwards compatible with Python 2 (though dadi v2 may no longer be!).
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the [user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the